Attentional Graph Neural Network Is All You Need for Robust Massive Network Localization: Appendix

-It is evident that the selection of the maximum value of $u_{ij}^k$ is not fixed but rather depends on $\ccalN^C$ and $[\bbv_A]k$.
-Thus, $u{ij}^k$, as the attention coefficient in the summation of $e_{ij}^A$ for the $k$-th term, exhibits a dynamic attention property.
+It is evident that the maximum value of $u_{ij}^k$ is not fixed but rather depends on $\ccalN^C$ and $[\bbv_A]_k$.
+Thus, $u_{ij}^k$, as the attention coefficient in the summation of $e_{ij}^A$ for the $k$-th term, exhibits a dynamic attention property.

 Similar conclusions can be drawn for the remaining $F_A-1$ terms, wherein the difference arises due to the varying orders of $c_j^k,\forall j\in \ccalN_i^C$ determined by the specific values of $[\bbW_A]_k$ and $[\bbv_A]_k$, which further ensures the dynamic attention property.